Calendar & Events

 RSVP tracking

-Parents RSVP for conferences, events; schools see who’s coming
+Parents RSVP for conferences and events; schools see exactly who's coming.

 Recurring events